Xelliel/Hunt-for-Witherfield/README.md

 		You will be prompted by riddles when you've come near certain places on the map.
 Answer correctly and you may find refuge; answer wrong and you may find yourself a nother lost soul within the woods.

+  This game is only functional with working arrow keys which control the direction of our hero.

   Win Condition: Answer 3 riddles correctly by finding them on the map

   Loss: Answer incorecctly 3 times.